 How do I apply?

-Students can find summer fellowships through the Career Services Office's Career Advising Network (CAN) site (powered by 12Twenty) by searching for unpaid internships or law clerk positions.
+Students can find summer fellowship positions through the Career Services Office's Career Advising Network (CAN) site (powered by 12Twenty) by searching for unpaid internships or law clerk positions.
 Students should apply directly for the positions that are of interest to them.
 Potential supervisors will conduct interviews at their convenience.

 Students may also secure a summer fellowship through their own networking, independent research, or other job search resources.